Restoration Community Church

 • Readings are available on The Gospel Coalition's website here, where you can also subscribe to receive a daily e-mail.

-See below for additional resources.
+We encourage you to connect regularly with others in our ResCom family to talk about what you’re reading and share what God’s teaching you -- whether through text, e-mail, or conversations.
 If you are new to the Bible, exploring the Christian faith, or want to get connected to a Community Group, we’d love to talk with you.
 Please contact us here.

 Tools and Resources